Impressionism, the partakers of the expositions:

 In 1886 in Pont-Aven Schuffenecker introduced Gauguin and Bernard to each other (R16;R54,p36;iR70;R1,p537;R88).
 Just before 1886 Schuffenecker stayed in Concarneau (R54,p36), just west of Pont-Aven at the Brittany peninsula (iR9).
 In 1888 also Sérusier also was present in Pont-Aven (R54,p89).
 These artists and others also did meet in Pouldu (R54,p89).
 The style this group develops is called cloisonnism and synthetism.
 His home in Paris becomes a meeting place for these painters (R3).
 In 1889 Gauguin and Bernard work in his studio (R54,p36).
 Schuffenecker his style develops in a more free style with ample highlighted arabesques surrounding the colours (R9).
-When we look at his paintings I can only find a few paintings in a clear cloisonnistic style, but they date from 1921 (R54,p181).
+When I look at his paintings I can only find a few paintings in a clear cloisonnistic style, but they date from 1921 (R54,p181).
 Wardwell Lee confirms he didn’t adopt this style, but continued painting naturalistic landscapes, with an impressionist orientation (R56).
 Schuffenecker also becomes befriended with Sérusier, Denis and Laval (R56).

 Schuffenecker, a Symbolist painter: